NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

-Live note (Probably best to skip this section)
+Live notes (Probably best to skip this section)
 ================================================

 .. note : 27 Oct.
 Switched to z-coords.
 Need to archive s-coord namelists